pankajkapoor/mysql/README.md

   FROM album AS a
   JOIN track AS t ON a.id = t.album_id
   ORDER BY a.artist, a.title, t.track_number;

+SELECT id,
+       t2.id AS s
+FROM   t1
+       INNER JOIN t2 using (id)

+SELECT *
+FROM   t1,
+       t2
+WHERE  t1.id = t2.id;

+-- INTERSECT
+SELECT DISTINCT
+   id
+FROM t1
+   INNER JOIN t2 USING(id);

+-- UNION & UNION ALL
+SELECT id
+FROM   t1
+UNION
+SELECT id
+FROM   t2;

+SELECT id
+FROM   t1
+UNION ALL
+SELECT id
+FROM   t2;

+-- if you use the UNION ALL explicitly, the duplicate rows, if available, remain in the result.
+Because UNION ALL does not need to handle duplicates, it performs faster than UNION DISTINCT .

+-- MINUS
+SELECT
+    id
+FROM
+    t1
+LEFT JOIN
+    t2 USING (id)
+WHERE
+    t2.id IS NULL;

 -- 10 Finding databases, tables, and columns